zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 ---
 layout: default
-title: 4 Indicators You're Pairing Badly and How To Fix Them
+title: 4 Common Pairing Pitfalls and How to Avoid Them
 tags: [article, draft]
 ---
 Pairing is hard; really hard.
 Not because pairing can literally stink or because